-Employee engagement is good for business.
+Solving how to encourage employee engagement is good for business.
 That’s certainly the evidence from the likes of Gallup and Deloitte.
-Companies who focus on employee engagement are up to 21% more profitable.
+Companies that focus on employee engagement are up to 21% more profitable.
 In addition, they also have lower staff turnover and higher customer satisfaction.
 As companies return to workplaces following the lockdown, maintaining a competitive advantage is more important than ever.
 An engaged workforce could well give your business that all-important edge.
 But has your business ever considered how to encourage employee engagement?
 Here we share some good practice tips to point you in the right direction.

 Four Top Tips To Encourage Employee Engagement

 Employee engagement isn’t just a tick-box exercise.
 It’s something your business should incorporate into everything it does, starting with onboarding.

 Effective onboarding helps staff to appreciate how their efforts contribute to the bigger picture.
 And it’s also critical for developing social relationships, camaraderie and a shared sense of purpose.
 It’s the recruit’s introduction to the company culture and what’s important to you.

 A great onboarding experience is a proven way to reap the maximum lifetime value from your employee.
 Invest in this crucial process to get off to the best possible start.
 And see your employee engaged from day one.

 Feeling involved, valued and appreciated is fundamental to employee engagement.
 Involving employees in goal setting is a sure-fire way to boost engagement.
 Be sure to set annual, quarterly and monthly goals, so staff have clear boundaries and know what’s expected.

 And also ask for team members’ input into departmental and corporate goals.
 That way, they will be invested in the company’s overall success.

 Acknowledging employees goes beyond saying thank you – important though that is.
 It’s more about recognising their hard work and demonstrating that their contributions matter.